Of Ash and Steel

-Of Ash and Steel is an upcoming low fantasy, open world, action role-playing game developed by Fire & Frost and published by tinyBuild exclusively for Windows.
+Of Ash and Steel is an action role-playing game developed by Fire & Frost and published by tinyBuild for Windows.
+It was released on November 24, 2025.
+Versions for Playstation 5 and Xbox Series X/S, alongside a new DLC "Shattered Faith", will follow at an unnanounced date.

 Gameplay

-Of Ash and Steel takes place on an island called the Kingdom of the Seven that has fallen into state of disrepair.
-According to the developers, the game will have no marker system which is intended to encourage the player to better explore the map.
+Of Ash and Steel takes place on an island called the Kingdom of the Seven that has fallen into a state of disrepair.
+The game has no quest marker system to encourage the player to explore the map.
 Combat features swords and bows as well as magical elements.
-The player's abilities can be customized which changes how he is viewed by NPCs.
+The player's abilities can be customized, which changes how he is viewed by non-player characters (NPCs).

 Development

-Fire & Frost stated that their goal as a studio is to make games inspired by RPGs from the 2000s.
-Head of Fire & Frost Studios Victor Kondakov is lead developer.
-The game is developed in Unreal Engine 4.
+Fire & Frost stated that their goal as a studio is to make games inspired by role-playing video games (RPGs) from the 2000s.
+Head of Fire & Frost Studios, Victor Kondakov, was the lead developer.
+The game was developed in Unreal Engine 4.

 Release

-The game was originally due to be released on 6 November 2025 but after some more testing, the development team had discovered technical issues that needed additional work on with the game being delayed to 24 November.
+The game was originally scheduled to be released on November 6, 2025.
+The development team delayed its release to November 24 after discovering technical issues that needed additional work.
+In September 2026, tinyBuild announced that versions for Playstation 5 and Xbox Series X/S, as well as a new DLC "Shattered Faith", are currently in development.

+Reception

+The game is estimated to have sold 36,500 copies on Steam within the first few days of launch, and netted a gross revenue of $702,000.
+The active player count on Steam hit a high of 6k in the first week, but has seen a consistent decline over time.

+The game sits at 28% Critics Recommend status on OpenCritic, and a Mixed or Average Metascore of 57 on Metacritic.

+Critics have pointed to a sizeable map, a likeable protagonist, and combat that starts off clunky but improves over time as the positives, but with lack of a map and difficulty of navigation as holding back the game from achieving its full potential.